xunilrj/sandbox/texts/dev/WhoIsAfraidOfParsing.md

 }
 ```

-The exactly same result we have when using the "next" combinator.
-And if you see "bennu"'s source code that is exactly what you find:
+This exactly the same result we had when using the "next" combinator.
+And if you see "bennu's" source code, you will see that this is precisely how they implement "next".

 ```
 /**